BarthPaleologue/Blog/content/posts/translating-books-at-home/index.md

 I do not want a world where we refrain from using our technology to build bridges across cultures when the benefits will be enormous for humankind.

 Reflecting on this, it seems to me the primary issue is not that LLM compete with human translators, but that this competition leads to human misery.
-If we had the appropriate social safety net, translators could keep practicing their art while LLMs brings access to cultures from all around the world.
+If we had the appropriate social safety net, translators could keep practicing their art while LLMs bridge gaps between cultures from all around the world.
 We should blame the unfair society that lets translators be the victims of technological progress, not the technology itself.
 And translators are not alone, what about artists which now have to compete with image models?
 What about programmers who may have to compete soon with next generation coding agents?

 I won't pretend I know the solution to this problem.
-However I feel like it would right to use the AI productivity gains to protect those who can no longer compete in the market.
+However I feel like it would be right to use the AI productivity gains to protect those who can no longer compete in the market.
 The harder question is how do we do that at the beginning of the transition, when the gains are not sufficient to support all those who suffer right now?

 For my part, I will not be distributing copies of the new machine translation.
 I will not sell access to my pipeline either.
 But I want people to have the option to translate their own books, thus I am making the code used for this experiment freely available under a copyleft license on github [LINK].